-R407.3 Electric Vehicle Charging Facilities.
-For multifamily developments of 10 or more dwelling units,4% of parking spots (rounded up to the nearest whole number) should have either a level 1 or level 2 charging socket within 5 feet of the centerline of the parking space ("EV Charging Parking Space").
+R407.3 Electric Vehicle Charging.
+For multifamily developments of 10 or more dwelling units,4% of parking spaces (rounded up to the nearest whole number) shall have a socket capable of providing either a level 1 or level 2 charge (see below) within 5 feet of the centerline of the parking space ("EV Charging Parking Space").